jakujobi/DOSBOX/Programs/AKUJOBA7/Assignment 7.md

 At this point, you can now print out the last name, a comma, and go back to the beginning of the array and print the rest of the name.

-Make sure to properly test you program before submitting it.
+Make sure to properly test your program before submitting it.

 You should test single names such as: